JonathanBowker/AI-model-cards-template/README.md

 ## 9. Caveats and Recommendations
 This section should list additional concerns that were not covered in the previous sections.
 For example, did the results suggest any requiremnt for further testing?
 Were there any relevant groups that were not represented in the evaluation dataset?
 Are there additional recommendations for model use?
 What are the ideal characteristics of an evaluation dataset for this model?

-# Model Card Usage
+# Model Catalogue Usage
-Model Cards provide information about the context of a machine learning model, as well as model performance results disaggregated by different unitary and intersectional population groups.
-Model Cards are designed to accompany a specific model after careful review has determined that the foreseeable benefits outweigh the foreseeable risks in the model’s use or release.
+Model Catalogues provide information about the context of a machine learning model, as well as model performance results disaggregated by different unitary and intersectional population groups.
+Model Catalogues are designed to accompany a specific model after careful review has determined that the foreseeable benefits outweigh the foreseeable risks in the model’s use or release.

 The framework is intended to be general enough to be applicable across different institutions, contexts, and stakeholders.
 It also is suitable for recently proposed requirements for analysis of algorithmic decision systems in critical social institutions, for example, for models used in determining government benefits, employment evaluations, criminal risk assessment, and criminal DNA analysis.

-Model cards are just one approach to increasing transparency between developers, users, and stakeholders of machine learning models and systems.
+Model Catalogues are just one approach to increasing transparency between developers, users, and stakeholders of machine learning models and systems.
 They are designed to be flexible in both scope and specificity in order to accommodate the wide variety of machine learning model types and potential use cases.
 Therefore the usefulness and accuracy of a model card relies on the integrity of the creator(s) of the card itself.
 It seems unlikely, at least in the near term, that model cards could be standardised or formalised to a degree needed to prevent misleading representations of model results (whether intended or unintended).
 It is therefore important to consider model cards as a transparency tool among many, which could include, for example, algorithmic auditing by third-parties (both quantitative and qualitative), “adversarial testing” by technical and non-technical analysts, and more inclusive user feedback mechanisms.